-The Offering

-Tandem Diabetes Care, Inc.

-Common stock offered by us: Stidles Common stock to be outstanding immediately after this offering: shares Option to purchase additional shares: The underwriters have an option to purchase a maximum of additional shares of common stock from us.
+The Offering Issuer: Tandem Diabetes Care, Inc. Common stock offered by us: 30,000,000 shares Common stock to be outstanding immediately after this offering: 40,119,404 shares Option to purchase additional shares: The underwriters have an option to purchase a maximum of 4,500,000 additional shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.
-Use of proceeds: We estimate that we will receive net proceeds from this offering of approximately \$\\$ million, or \$\\$ million if the underwriters fully exercise their option to purchase additional shares, assuming an offering price of \$3.35 the last reported sale price of our common stock on the NASDAQ Global Market on January 11, 2018 and after deducting the underwriting discount and estimated offering expenses payable by us.
-The actual offering price per share will be as determined between us and the underwriters at the time of pricing.
+Use of proceeds: We estimate that we will receive net proceeds from this offering of approximately \$56.1 million, or \$64.5 million if the underwriters fully exercise their option to purchase additional shares, based on the public offering price of \$2.00, after deducting the underwriting discount and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for working capital and other general corporate purposes.
-See the section entitled "Use of Proceeds" beginning on page 47 of this prospectus for additional information.
+See the section entitled "Use of Proceeds" beginning on page 54 of this prospectus for additional information.
 Risk factors: Investing in our common stock involves risks.
-See the section entitled "Risk

-NASDAQ Global Market symbol
+See the section entitled "Risk Factors" beginning on page 15 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+NASDAQ Global Market symbol TNDM